Manager, Security Services

 Department: Facilities Management

 Cape Breton University is committed to the human dignity of individuals and groups of individuals.
 The University is committed to a campus free of:

 Cape Breton University is dedicated to the highest standards of human equality and academic freedom.
 The University actively endorses these standards at every level of the institution and in all aspects of student, faculty and staff life while individuals or groups are acting in a capacity defined by their relationship with the University.

 The University is committed to providing an environment free of discrimination and harassment for the members of its community.

-Discrimination is distinction, whether intentional or not, but based on grounds relating to personal characteristics of the individual or group, which has the effect of imposing burdens, obligations or disadvantages on such individuals or groups.
+Discrimination is distinction, whether intentional or not, based on grounds relating to personal characteristics of the individual or group, which has the effect of imposing burdens, obligations or disadvantages on such individuals or groups.

 The following process describes three stages: personal resolution, informal/mediated resolution and formal resolution.
 Action taken by a complainant, or that will be discussed with a complainant, will depend on the circumstances of the case.
 In all but the most serious cases, the University would hope that the matter could be resolved through the personal resolution or informal resolution stages.
 The aim is to arrive at a constructive and mutually acceptable outcome wherever possible.
 All complaints must be initiated within six (6) months of the incident occurring.
 In extenuating circumstances a complaint filed beyond the six month limitation may be considered at the sole discretion of the Human Rights Office.

 Anyone who believes that she or he has experienced or witnessed discrimination, harassment and/or bullying should inform directly or through their supervisor, to make it clear to the person causing the offence that such behaviour is inappropriate, unacceptable and unwelcome, and should not be repeated.